OctopusSamples/SpaceCloner/README.md

     - Variables
 - Tenants (no tenant variables)

+It will not clone:
+- Tenant Variables
+- Deployments
+- Releases
+- Packages
+- Workers
+- Targets

+The assumption is you are using this script to clone a process to another instance for testing purposes.
+You don't need the headache of deployments, releases and everything associated with it.

+Tenant variables were excluded mostly due to how they are returned from the API.
+Honestly it looked like a bit of a maintenance nightmare.

+The script will also skip the following items if they already exist:
+- Accounts (match by name)
+- Feeds (match by name)
+- Tenants (match by name)
+- Sensitive variables
+- Community Step Templates
+- Worker Pools (match by name)
+- Process steps (match by name)
+- Channels

 ## How it works
 You provide the a source Octopus instance space and a destination Octopus instance space.
 It will hit the API of both instances and copy items from the source space into the destination space.